Andrew-Jayne/RPyG/_docs&plans/z_combat-update-plan.md

 Magic users can also heal themselves or others without potions

-Buff Magic Damange and AOE, Mage becomes glass cannon
+Buff Magic Damage and AOE, Mage becomes glass cannon

-Warrior becomes more of a tank (option for greatsword (boosted damage by 50% but a malus to defense of 50%), sword and shield (balanced), or spears and sheild [option for ranged attack + melee at a 25% cost to damage output])
+Warrior becomes more of a tank (option for greatsword (boosted damage by 50% but a malus to defense of 50%), sword and shield (balanced), or spears and shield [option for ranged attack + melee at a 25% cost to damage output])

 Mixed Psysical attackers (like a rogue) can use both ranged and melee attacks, (bow, daggers, shortsword) and can mix attacks on double strike